opt-out-tools/model-online-misogyny/README.md

 pre-commit install
 ```

+## Repository management

+This repository is managed by the OOT data team.
+If you have any question,
+please reach out to the following people on Github:

+- Andrada: `andra-pumnea`
+- Matteo: `teoguso`

 ## Code of conduct

-Please note that this project is released with a
+Please note that this repository is part of the **Opt Out Tools** project which is released with a
 [Contributor Code of Conduct](https://github.com/malteserteresa/opt-out/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.